MagelessMayhem/Grapejuice-DB/README.md

 - **Garbage**: The game either refuses to run or its anti-cheat detects WINE as a false positive.

 **This list is constantly growing!** If you use Grapejuice's WINE-TKG and would like to add games and ratings to the database, feel free to open a pull request.

+If you feel daunted by the text file, you may instead refer to [this repository's wiki.](https://github.com/MagelessMayhem/Roblox-WINE-DB/wiki/Page-1)